aiidateam/aiida-website/docs/news/posts/2025-10-10-aiida-renku-integration.md

 <!-- [^5] TODO: mention PRs that were motivated by this -->
 Potential solutions include periodic, automatic migrations of MCA-hosted archives to the latest version of AiiDA, or creation of the migrated file on the Renku project's actual filesystem (though this sacrifices one of the main advantages of data connectors, instant access without the need for downloading the whole file).

-### Expanding the AiiDAlab App Ecosystem
+__Expanding the AiiDAlab App Ecosystem__

-Renku v2's support for arbitrary Docker images opens possibilities for integrating other AiiDA applications.
+RenkuLab v2's support for arbitrary Docker images opens possibilities for integrating other AiiDA applications.
 Work has already been carried out to make the [AiiDAlab Quantum ESPRESSO (aiidalab-qe) app compatible with Renku](https://github.com/aiidalab/aiidalab-qe/pull/1105), potentially providing the same GUI and user experience as the standalone app.
 Other candidates include the [`aiida-archive-inspect` app](https://github.com/superstar54/aiida-archive-inspect), which could display information about all available AiiDA archives for an MCA page and enable interactive selection.